modmore/docs/en/01_Commerce/v1/50_Modules/Shipping/UserGroupShipment.md

 With the User Group Shipment, you can set up delivery types that automatically assign users to a specified user group on payment.
 This is especially useful when you sell access to a private part of a website.

-**Packing Slip is available as a separate (free) package from the modmore.com package provider** and is also on [GitHub](https://github.com/modmore/Commerce_UserGroupShipment).
+**User Group Shipment is available as a separate (free) package from the modmore.com package provider** and is also on [GitHub](https://github.com/modmore/Commerce_UserGroupShipment).
 Commerce 0.11 is required to use it.

 [TOC]